akshaynstack/pingpanda-advanced/README.md

-# PingPanda - A Modern Fullstack Event Monitoring SaaS and with Extended Advanced Tools for Marketing Team and Developers
+# PingPanda - A Modern Fullstack Event Monitoring SaaS with Extended Advanced Tools for Marketing Team and Developers

 Built with the Next.js App Router, Postgres, TypeScript, Tailwind & Clerk